nikolaskmx/SyncroScripts/README.md

 Durring our onboarding process we create local admin user with random password containing our special prefix and X number of random words from dictionary.
 This script is set to weekly reset them and upload new password back to Syncro.

+## Monitor ESXi Hardware events
+Script to check and alert about any hardware issues in ESXi/VM Center.

 ### Contributions
 Feel free to send pull requests or fill out issues when you encounter them.
 I'm also completely open to adding maintainers/contributors and working together! :)